cleanmedia/cleanwall/README.md

 </p>

+# Introduction

+Cleanwall is a debian based firewall.
+It currently includes two bind9 response policy zones to add blacklisting to it's name services and to enforce safe search on search engines.
+Both to remove adult content from the Internet traffic and to get rid of some obviously evil sites.
+It is actually enaugh at the moment to remove the two response policy zones from the file files/usr/local/cleanwall/bind/named.conf.local and you have got a generic firewall router - without any content filtering at all.
+Or - if you want to keep (not up to date) evil site blacklisting - to remove the rpz.vip only and the categories from the db.rpz that you don't need to be filtered.

+The current release as of that date of checkin is stable and working.

 # Getting the Box

 This software should work on any debian based system.
 However we only support one single hardware platform in this project.